 Madelen Diaz is a former summer fellow.
 Prior to joining the Epilepsy Genetics Program in 2012, Madelen spent three years improving the localization of the epileptic region in patients undergoing surgery at Miami Children's Hospital.
 Madelen earned her BS in neuroscience with departmental honors from the University of Miami in 2013.
 She is currently pursuing a PhD in neuroscience at Brandeis University with hopes of continuing epilepsy research.

 Emilie Martin is a former student intern and trainee from France.
 She received her BS in biology in 2012.
-Emilie is currently in her first year of a master’s program in biology at the Ecole Normale Superieure in Lyon, France.
+Emilie went on to pursue a master’s program in biology at the Ecole Normale Superieure in Lyon, France.

 Sriram Ramgopal, MD

 Sriram Ramgopal is a former research assistant in the Epilepsy Genetics Program.
 During his time in the program, he recruited and consent families for research studies and assisted in analysis of brain malformation data derived from the Epilepsy Phenome/Genome Project.
 His professional area of interest is in pediatric neurology.
 Sriram is a medical graduate from Sri Ramachandra Medical University and is currently completing his medical residency in Pediatrics at Children’s Hospital of Pittsburgh.